 Run: This refers to running at a comfortable pace – you define this.
 The key is that you cover the distance.

 Speed sessions: To race at a fast pace, you need to train at a fast pace.
 Interval training, where you alternate fast running with jogging or walking, is a very effective form of speedwork.
-This starts in week 1 with a workout of 6 x 400m and peaks in week 7 with 12 x 400m.
-Run the 400s at about medium intensity.
-Ideally these sessions are done on a local athletics track, but they can be done anywhere.
+This starts in week 1 with a workout of 6 x 400 m and peaks in week 7 with 12 x 400 m.
+Run the 400 m at about medium intensity.

 Rest: Rest days are almost as important as training days and provide an opportunity for you to recover and your muscles to build in strength.
 This training guide includes one rest day.
-The easy 5km run scheduled for Monday is also designed to help you rest for hard workouts on other days.
-The final week before the10km race is a rest week.
+The easy 5 km run scheduled for Monday is also designed to help you rest for harder workouts on other days.
+The final week before the 10 km race is a rest week.
 Taper your training so you can be in peak performance on race day.

-Warm-up: Especially important before your speed workouts, a good warm-up is to jog one km or two, sit down and stretch for 5-10 minutes, then run some easy strides (100m at near race pace).
+Warm-up: This is especially important before your speed workouts.
+A good warm-up is to jog 1-2 km, sit down and stretch for 5-10 minutes, then run some easy strides (100 m at near race pace).
 Cool down afterwards by doing half of the warm-up.

-Pace: When referring to pace the program means race pace, the speed at which you aim to run your 10km race in.
+Pace: This is your race pace, or the speed at which you aim to run your 10 km race in.
 Like the tempo runs, you want to start and finish easy.
-The guide outlines total distance of the run plus the approximate distance that should be run at race pace.
+This guide outlines total distance of the run plus the approximate distance that should be run at race pace.